 Name your goal and select the Destination

-In the destination field, you can include the URL of the page that you want to track the goal for.
-Check if each of the settings is ok, and when you save the goal, you can access it on your Goals page.
+In the destination field, you can include the URL of the page that you want to track.
+Check each of the settings, then save the goal.
+You can later access it through your Goals page.

 Setting up Engagement Goals

-Again, use the Admin panel to access ‘Goals’, and also, under ‘Goals Setup’, again, access ‘Custom’.
+Use the Admin panel to access ‘Goals’.
+Under select ‘Goals Setup’, then, access ‘Custom’.
 Name your goal, for example, “10 pages in a visit”